risk-first/website/menagerie/Coordination-Risk.md

 Since _any_ agent can receive the read or write, it's a **GII** decision making system, because all the agents are going to need to coordinate to figure out what the right value is to return for a read, and what the last value written was.

-[CAP Theory]() states that this is a [Trilemma]().
+The [CAP Theorem](https://en.wikipedia.org/wiki/CAP_theorem) states that this is a [Trilemma](https://en.wikipedia.org/wiki/Trilemma).
 That is, you can only have two out of the three properties.
 There are plenty of resources on the internet that discuss this in depth, but let's just illustrate with a diagram how this plays out.
 In this, the last write (3) was sent to a node which is now _isolated_, and can't be communicated with, due to network failure.
 What do you get back?

 tbd image